 Insisting on the truth in times of chaos — Jordan Peterson

-Edit: Based largely on Jordan Peterson’s work, I have started a new men’s movement called Rebel Wisdom — with events, meetings and content — in London, UK.
+Edit: Since writing this — I made the above documentary, also called Truth in the Time of Chaos — and — based largely on Jordan Peterson’s work, I have started a new men’s movement called Rebel Wisdom — with events, meetings and content — in London, UK.
 More details here: www.rebelwisdom.co.uk

 “This man could single-handedly save Western Civilization, if people would listen.”